DPSoftware-Foundation/PyserSSH/README.md

 PyserSSH is a library for remote control your code with ssh client.
 The aim is to provide a scriptable SSH server which can be made to behave like any SSH-enabled device.

 ## Some smail PyserSSH history
-PyserSSH version [1.0](https://github.com/DPSoftware-Foundation/PyserSSH/releases/download/Legacy/PyserSSH10.py) was created in 2023/9/15 for experimental purposes only.
+PyserSSH version [1.0](https://github.com/DPSoftware-Foundation/PyserSSH/releases/download/Legacy/PyserSSH10.py) (real filename is "test277.py") was created in 2023/9/3 for experimental purposes only.
 Because I couldn't find the best ssh server library for python and I started this project only for research.
 But I have time to develop this research into a real library for use.
 In software or server.

 This project is part from [damp11113-library](https://github.com/damp11113/damp11113-library)